Stabbing Chest Pains: When to Worry

-Cause 2: A Cardiac ProblemThere are several risk factors we should be aware of:
+Cause 2: A Cardiac ProblemThere are several risk factors to be aware of:

 - Usually the occurrence of cardiac problems rises between the ages of 50 and 55.

-- Previous symptoms: high blood pressure, high cholesterol, a family history of cardiac ailments.
+- Previous symptoms: high blood pressure, high cholesterol, and a family history of cardiac ailments.

-The first thing we need to do when we feel a jab in our chests is to sit down and follow these guidelines:
+The first thing to do when you feel jabbing chest pains is sit down.
+Follow these guidelines:

-- Calm down and follow the breathing pattern described above.
+- Calm down, and try to use the breathing pattern described above.

 - How is your pulse?
 Is it fast?
-Irregular, briefly beating fast, then slowly?
+Irregularly alternating between beating fast, then slow?

-- If the pains do not stop after 5 minutes and become more intense, seek medical attention.
+- If the pain doesn’t stop after 5 minutes, or intensifies, seek medical attention.

 - Also seek medical attention immediately if the pain extends to your neck, jaw or arms.

-- If you notice pain accompanied with a strong tightness in the chest that restricts breathing, you should seek medical attention immediately.
+- Finally, if you notice pain accompanied with a strong tightness in the chest that restricts breathing, you should seek medical attention immediately.

-It’s essential to make sure the discomfort does not become too severe and above all lead to the symptoms described above.
-Reassure yourself that anxiety is the most likely cause, but is still something to pay attention to.
-Take care of yourself, you deserve it!
+It’s essential to make sure the discomfort does not become too severe or lead to the symptoms described above.
+You can reassure yourself that it’s most likely anxiety, but you should still pay attention to what’s going on.
+Take care of yourself – you deserve it!